KDTN: Daystar

 In 2003, North Texas Public Broadcasting decided that running a second television station in the Metroplex was no longer financially wise, especially with digital television allowing stations to use subchannels for alternate programming.
 The organization placed KDTN up for sale.
 This gave religious broadcast network Daystar an opportunity to get a better signal in the market.
-As a result, Daystar sold its original flagship station KMPX channel 29 (now an Estrella TV affiliate).
+As a result, Daystar sold its original flagship station KMPX (channel 29, now independent station KFAA-TV).
 The acquisition by Daystar was finalized on January 13, 2004.
 During KDTN's last two days as a PBS member station before Daystar officially took ownership, the station ran marathons of The Joy of Painting and the entire run of Upstairs, Downstairs.

 However, by special arrangement, KERA announced plans at the time to continue carrying programming sourced from the station on KDTN's digital signal, to free up bandwidth on KERA's main digital signal to allow the station to upgrade its main channel to transmit programming in high definition.
 As of 2018, improvements in multiplexer technology allow KERA-TV to carry separate PBS Kids and Create subchannels without affecting picture quality.
 So the arrangement with Daystar has gone unused.

-In August 2019, as part of the broadcast frequency repacking process following the 2016–2017 FCC incentive auction, the Daystar affiliate in Paris, Texas, KPTD-LP, shut down its low-powered channel 49 transmitter, and began channel sharing on KDTN's transmitter.
+In August 2019, as part of the broadcast frequency repacking process following the 2016–2017 FCC incentive auction, the Daystar affiliate in Paris, Texas, KPTD-LP, shut down its low-power analog channel 49 transmitter, and began channel sharing on KDTN's transmitter.
 While KDTN's signal does not reach Paris, Texas, the city is part of the Dallas–Fort Worth media market.